Some of this work is posted on my SSRN page: http://ssrn.com/author=416472

 Two new research areas:

 “Gender and Status in American Political Science: Who determines whether a scholar is noteworthy?”
-With Jean Clipperton, and Emily Shraudenbach, Laura Rozier. (not yet for distribution)
+With Jean Clipperton, and Emily Shraudenbach, Laura Rozier.
+Comments welcome!

-Three book chapters thinking about contestation involving international law and courts in the current populist era:
+Three book chapters update my work on international courts to the current era, exploring about contestant involving international law and courts in the current populist era:

 “The Contested Authority and Legitimacy of International Law: The State Strikes Back” Forthcoming in: Christopher Daase and Nicole Dietelhoff eds.
 Beyond Anarchy: Rule and Authority in the International System, 2018.
 On SSRN